Wet and Wild: Grand Canyon Rafting Adventure

 Our exciting adventure takes us down the full 280 miles of the Colorado River in Grand Canyon National Park.
 You’ll plunge through whitewater rapids on a motorized raft to keep us moving when the water is calm.
 There is no paddling involved so you can take it easy and enjoy the incredible vistas always changing around us.
 We’ll leave the water to explore hidden canyons.
 We’ll hike through incredible multicolored rock sculptures.
 We’ll witness and immerse ourselves in several waterfalls and swimming holes.

 At night we’ll visit with new friends over a delicious dinner then sleep under the stars.

 Optional Tour Choices (available at the shopping cart):

 $260 Single Supplement (for solo travelers who want to have a private bedroom/bathroom instead of a shared suite while in Las Vegas)

 $170 Upgrade to a studio for couples while in Las Vegas

 - Excellent accommodations in a Las Vegas hotel on first and last nights.
-Usually they are 2 bedroom, 2 bathroom suites.
+Usually, they are 2 bedrooms, 2 bathroom suites.

 - A reception in Las Vegas on the first day and a happy-hour party with appetizers after returning from rafting.